-The absence of Suleiman Jamous, a key rebel figure who has acted as co-ordinator to facilitate the delivery of humanitarian aid to the population of Darfur, also overshadowed the Arusha talks.
+The absence of Suleiman Jamous, another important rebel figure who has acted as co-ordinator to allow the delivery of humanitarian aid to the population of Darfur, also overshadowed the Arusha talks.

 Nur’s faction contests the legitimacy of the many splinter groups and also argues that talks with the government should only be considered once the new “hybrid force” of UN and AU peacekeepers is deployed.

 Yahia Bolad, Nur’s spokesman, said: “The more you recognise individuals as faction leaders by inviting them to talks like those in Arusha, the more factions there will be, and consequently disorder on the ground.”